 It’s no secret that higher education is less expensive in Asia than it is in continents like Europe, North America, and Oceania.
 And in Cambodia, you’ll find universities that are very cheap, even by Asian standards.
 On top of that, most of these universities are located in the country’s capital, Phnom Penh.
 So, you won’t have to move to a remote area in pursuit of higher education.
 Although proficiency in the official Cambodian language of Khmer is required, a growing number of universities here are offering education in English these days.
-So, without further ado, let’s find out more about eight cheap universities in Cambodia below.
+So, let’s find out more about eight cheap universities in Cambodia below.

 1. Royal University of Phnom Penh

 Royal University of Phnom Penh (RUPP) began its journey in 1960 as the first university in Cambodia.
 With more than 12,000 students enrolled, it is currently one of the largest public universities in the country.
-It employs 335 academic staff who are attached to its 31 academic departments that constitute five faculties and one institute.
+It employs 335 academic staff who are attached to its 31 academic departments which constitute five faculties and one institute.
 The university has three campuses in Phnom Penh, with the main one positioned at a distance of roughly three miles from the city center.

 2. University of Cambodia

 The University of Cambodia (UC) is a private university that has been around since 2003.
 Its main campus encompasses nearly seven and a half acres of land in the Phnom Penh district of Sen Sok.
-It is organized into six schools and six colleges, through which it facilitates a wide variety of undergraduate, graduate and doctoral programs.
+It is organized into six schools and six colleges, through which it facilitates a wide variety of undergraduate, graduate, and doctoral programs.
 It is now home to over 4,200 students, who are being taught by more than 180 faculty members.

 3. Paragon International University